yuslizayusoff/AI-for-Mathematics/INSTRUCTOR_INTRODUCTION.md

 Malaysia is a global hub, and I'm honored to work with students from around the world, including many brilliant Korean students!

 **What I've learned from my international students:**
-- 🇰🇷 Korean students bring exceptional discipline and collaborative spirit
-- 🎯 Your focus on practical applications is inspiring
 - 🤝 Cross-cultural collaboration creates the best learning environments

 ---